 Winter Storm Preparedness:

-RADFORD, Va. – The Radford City Emergency Management Team has begun preparing for the winter weather anticipated Wednesday night into Thursday morning.
-Often times during winter storms, the City’s 911 Dispatch Center is inundated with calls that are not considered to be an emergency.
+RADFORD, Va. - Radford City Officials have begun preparing for Winter Storm “Diego”, which will begin over the weekend.
+Often times during snow storms, the City’s 911 Dispatch Center is inundated with calls that are not considered to be an emergency.
 Public Safety Officials are reminding citizens to please only call 911 if you are having or reporting an emergency.
 For your convenience, other important numbers are posted below.

 Non-Emergency Dispatch- (540)731-3624